Find Trade Colleges

 In-state tuition fees for undergraduate students at PPCC are $4,065 per year.

-The excellent undergraduate certificate programs at Pueblo Community College helped the school earn the #5 place on this year’s ranking of the best value allied health & medical assisting services schools in Colorado.
-Located in the medium-sized city of Pueblo, Pueblo Community College is a public college with a moderately-sized student population.
+A rank of #5 on this year’s list means Pueblo Community College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
+Located in the midsize city of Pueblo, Pueblo Community College is a public school with a medium-sized student population.

-Pueblo Community College undergraduate students pay an average of $4,626 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Pueblo Community College are $4,626 per year.
 The average amount in student loans that medical assisting majors at Pueblo Community College take out while working on their Undergraduate Certificate is $9,541.

 Colorado Mountain College landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the remote town of Glenwood Springs, Colorado Mountain College is a public college with a moderately-sized student population.
+Located in the town of Glenwood Springs, Colorado Mountain College is a public school with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Colorado Mountain College are $4,980 a year.
+In-state tuition fees for undergraduate students at Colorado Mountain College are $4,980 per year.

 IBMC College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 IBMC is a small private for-profit school located in the city of Fort Collins.